-Jaimes is responsible for regulatory, market and legislative policy issues for Northwest SEED, a Seattle-based nonprofit focused on renewable energy.
+Jaimes recently re-joined the staff at the City of Portland, to work on the new Portland Clean Energy Fund.
+Prior to that, Jaimes was responsible for regulatory, market and legislative policy issues for Northwest SEED, a Seattle-based nonprofit focused on renewable energy.
 He brings over a decade of experience in renewables, including in project development, energy planning, utility marketing, and advocacy.
 Before joining Northwest SEED, Jaimes worked for the City of Portland Bureau of Planning and Sustainability for over five years, helping launch a number of energy initiatives and representing Portland in regulatory proceedings.
 In 2012, Jaimes spent a year in Germany as a Robert Bosch Fellow researching the integration and development of renewables in German energy markets, including solar cooperatives.
 While there he worked for the Federal Environment Ministry in Berlin and a regional energy utility in Freiburg.
 Jaimes holds a B.A. in Physics and Environmental Studies from Whitman College.